bilig

 The exact output file name can change if you pass your own --out path.
 The important checks are commandSucceeded: true, recalculationCompleted: true, an empty or understood warnings array, and the recalculated cell value under reads. expectedValueMatched: true is only a demo-fixture check.
 It is not an Excel parity claim; real workbooks still report excelParity: "not_proven" unless you compare against your own Excel, LibreOffice, or Graph oracle.

 The JSON contains proof fields only.
-Star, release-watch, and adoption-blocker links stay in prose so machine output stays usable in CI and agents.
+Discussion, release-watch, and follow-up links stay in prose so machine output stays usable in CI and agents.

 Inspect your workbook first